Harriet Burbank Rogers: Auditory/oral vs. sign language

 Rogers initially met strong resistance in using her oral method of education, as the educators of the deaf in the United States were traditionally inclined toward sign language.
 The controversy between auditory/oral and sign language educational method is an old controversy in deaf education.
 In the United States, ever since Thomas Hopkins Gallaudet founded the American School for the Deaf in Hartford, Connecticut, in 1817, the sign language method dominated deaf education.
 On the other hand, in Europe the auditory/oral method was the preferred method of education of the deaf.

 Both approaches have certain pros and cons.
 The oral method stresses the importance of speech and oral language development.
 It emphasizes lips- and contextual-visual-clues-reading from the face and body.
 It also teaches to speak rather than to sign.
-The benefit of this method is that it provides the deaf individual with necessary spoken language skills to function independently in society.
-Individuals who rely on sign language always feel segregated among people that do not understand sign language.
-The auditory/oral method also facilitates development of reading and writing skills.
-The drawback of this method, however is that it requires lot of time and effort from teachers to teach an individual even the basic words.
+The major drawback of this method, however is that it requires lot of time and effort from teachers to teach an individual even the basic words, and little can be unsterstood without additional visual cues like fingerspelling.
 Sometimes the results are quite limited, with an individual being able to speak only a dozen or more words.

 On the other side, sign language is a fully developed and autonomous language which individuals can learn with relative ease.
 It can be used to express a whole range of things which are impossible for individuals who can utilize only a limited amount of words.
 The drawback, however, is that deaf individuals sometimes totally depend on signing, and can barely communicate with people who do not know sign language.